Marketing Program Requirements

 (I) Different theoretical approaches taken in judgment and decision-making research.
 Heuristics/biases, affect in decision making, judgments/decisions over time.
 (II) Draws from work on prospect theory and its derivatives.
 Anomalous choice; emphasizes applications in marketing theory, from inter-temporal choice to regret and counterfactual thinking in consumers/managers.

 This course looks at inter-organizational networks comprised of interdependent institutions involved in the task of moving goods and services from the point of production to the point of consumption.
 It examines historically important streams of research in the functional and institutional tradition that focuses on the behavioral school to understand key concepts.
 A review of the transaction cost, relational contracting, and analytical literature is also covered.

 Advanced readings covering quantitative research in marketing; topics from theoretical/empirical research in marketing , econometrics and industrial organization.

 This seminar introduces students to various approaches to studying marketing, how they are used, and the limitations of each approach.

 Rather than require a first-year examination, the Marketing Department now does a more comprehensive progress review/evaluation of its doctoral students at the end of the first year.

-After completing their second year in the program, students take a written area of concentration exam, which assesses their breadth of knowledge in the area in which they intend to specialize.
+After completing your second year in the program, you will take a written area of concentration exam, which assesses your breadth of knowledge in the area in which you intend to specialize.

 The oral exam usually occurs within one semester of passing the written exam.
 It is usually based on a presentation of the second year research paper.

-This should occur no later than 2 semesters before the student plans to graduate or go to placement.
+This should occur no later than 2 semesters before you plan to graduate or go to placement.